 email@example.com | P (202) 640-4407

-Chris Muha is an associate at KaiserDillon PLLC.
+Chris Muha is counsel at KaiserDillon PLLC.
 He represents clients in white-collar criminal matters, as well as complex civil litigation.

 Before joining KaiserDillon PLLC, Chris litigated complex cases for almost six years at Williams & Connolly LLP, one of the District’s leading litigation firms.
 There he represented Fortune 50 companies, high net worth individuals and smaller businesses in a wide range of matters in federal courts, state courts and arbitration proceedings across the country.
 He also devoted hundreds of hours to the representation of pro bono clients in social security, landlord/tenant and immigration matters.